minkaotic/front-end-notes/JavaScript-Quirks.md

     this.name = name || 'Portland';
     this.state = state || 'Oregon';
 };

+new City('Boulder', 'Colorado');
 ```
-- Constructor functions are essentially the old syntax for object creation, prior to [JS Class Syntax](#js-class-syntax).
+- Constructor functions are essentially the old syntax for object creation, prior to [JS Class Syntax](#js-class-syntax), but constructor invocation applies equally to constructors defined in class syntax!
+- Essentially, constructor invocation happens anytime a function call is preceded by the `new` keyword.
-- Here, `this` refers to the instance that will be instantiated when `new City()` is called.
+- Here, `this` refers to the newly created object that will be instantiated when `new City()` is called.

+##### :warning: Complication: not using `new` keyword:
+Oddly enough, it is possible to call a constructor without the `new` keyword.
+For the above example constructor, calling `City('Boulder', 'Colorado');` would not cause an error - but it would result in the `name` and `state` properties being set *on the global object* (i.e. `window` in the browser), rather than on an instance of `City` - so best avoid this usage and always make sure you use `new` with a constructor call.

 #### INDIRECT INVOCATION
 A function invoked with `.call`, `.apply`